 of the Jewish Federation of Southern Arizona

-In Southern Arizona the PJ Library program is sponsored by the Coalition for Jewish Education, with generous support from the Einstein-Sim family, the Loebl family, the Margolis family, the Rosenzweig Family, the Viner family, and the Jewish Community Foundation of Southern Arizona, in partnership with the Harold Grinspoon Foundation.
+In Southern Arizona the PJ Library program is sponsored by the Coalition for Jewish Education, with generous support from the Einstein-Sim family, the Loebl family, the Margolis family, the Rosenzweig Family, and the Sharpe family in partnership with the Harold Grinspoon Foundation.

 The PJ Library is a unique program that seeks to encourage Jewish families with young children to explore Jewish literature.
 In order to accomplish that goal, each month The PJ Library sends an age appropriate Jewish content book or CD to enrolled children between the ages of six months to eight years who reside in southern Arizona.
 If you have questions or need additional information please contact MaryEllen Loebl or call 520-577-9393, ext.
 8443.